angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 Amethyst] and a Sphere of Resistance on the battlefield under your opponent's control.
-They also control a :card[Phyrexian Revoker] with Black Lotus named, a 2/2 :card[Stonecoil Serpent] and an :card[Ancient Tomb], a :card[Mox Emerald], an :card[Inventor's Fair], and two cards in hand.
+They also control a :card[Phyrexian Revoker] with Black Lotus named, a 2/2 :card[Stonecoil Serpent] and an :card[Ancient Tomb], a :card[Mox Emerald], an :card[Inventors' Fair], and two cards in hand.
 You are at 16 life, so after Doomsday, you will be dead to 2 swings.
 Your hand consists of Preordain, Daze, and Force of Will.
 What is the easiest way of winning the next turn playing around Wasteland, another Sphere, Mindbreak trap, possibly Chalice, :card[Null